induktio/thinker/Details.md

 40. Fix possible issues with inconsistent captured base facilities when some of the factions have free facilities defined for them.
 41. Fix some issues where AI declared war based on calculations using incorrect variables.
 AI is also less likely to declare war at early stages when it has only few bases built.
 42. Fix issues where the game would crash on resolutions not divisible by 8.
 If an unsupported resolution is used, the game will attempt to automatically switch to the closest supported size.
+43. Fix Stockpile Energy when it enabled double production if the base produces one item and then switches to Stockpile Energy on the same turn gaining additional credits.

 Scient's patch